Kuldeep1462/Expense-Tracker/README.md

 1. Build the React app: `npm run build`
 3. Update API base URL for production

-## 🌐 Deploying the Frontend

-### Deploy to Vercel
-1. Go to https://vercel.com and import your GitHub repository.
-2. Set the environment variable `REACT_APP_API_URL` to your backend's live URL in the Vercel dashboard.
-3. Vercel will automatically build and deploy your React app.

 ## 🤝 Contributing

 1. Fork the repository